snptrs/CV/README.md

 - Collaborated daily through pair programming sessions and group projects, gaining expertise in Agile workflows, planning techniques, and effective teamwork.

 #### The University of Manchester, 2014-15
-- MA Twentieth-Century Literature Theory and Culture (Merit)
+- MA Twentieth-Century Literature, Theory and Culture (Merit)

 #### The University of Salford, 2011-14
 - BA English Literature (First)